-Scrumconnect consultants worked with DWP Retirement Bereavement & Care to deliver end to end service transformation and major change through an Agile Project Lifecycle for Winter Fuel Payments Service.
-We have helped DWP work towards the vision of ensuring pensioners always get the right financial support they are entitled to, simply and easily.
+Scrumconnect consultants worked with DWP Retirement Bereavement & Care to deliver end-to-end service transformation and major change through an Agile project lifecycle for the Winter Fuel Payments Service.
+We helped DWP work towards a vision of ensuring pensioners always get the right financial support they are entitled to, simply and easily.

 DWP makes a Winter Fuel Payment to eligible citizens every year to assist with the cost of heating bills over the winter.
-A Scrumconnect team made up of User Researcher, UX Designer, Content Designer, Product Manager, Engineers and BA’s co-delivered through Discovery, Alpha and Beta stages (all GDS assessed).
+A Scrumconnect team made up of user researcher, interaction designer, content designer, product manager, engineers and business analysts co-delivered through Discovery, Alpha and Beta stages (all GDS assessed).

-We started in Discovery by understanding the current systems, mapping the as-is user journeys and to understand who our users are, how they behave, what pain-points they experience and where there are opportunities to transform into a digital service
+We started in Discovery by understanding the current systems and mapping the as-is user journeys.
+We needed to understand who our users were, how they behave, what pain points they experience and where there are opportunities to transform into a digital service

 To reflect our ongoing learning, we had a constantly evolving roadmap influenced by and regularly changed based on our interactions with users/potential users of the service.

 The content, which is an integral component of the service, was also regularly tested with users and the GDS content team to make sure it was clear and easy for users to understand.

 work with other teams to understand existing insight and learning

 map the current user journey